PolusAI/image-tools/visualization/render-overlay-plugin/README.md

 [RENDER UI](https://render.ci.ncats.io/?imageUrl=https://files.scb-ncats.io/pyramids/Idr0033/precompute/41744/x(00-15)_y(01-24)_p0(1-9)_c(1-5)/)
 application for visualization of microscopy images.

-This plugin allows to calculate geometry coordinates based on the values passes for input arguments i-e `type`, `cellWidth`, `cellHeight` for each row and column positions of user-defined microplate `dimensions`.
+This plugin allows to calculate geometry coordinates based on the values passes for input arguments i-e `geometryType`, `cellWidth`, `cellHeight` for each row and column positions of user-defined microplate `dimensions`.
 Note: Currently this plugin supports two geometry types `Polygon` and `Point`.A future work requires addtional support of more geometry types in this plugin.

 Currently this plugins handles only three file formats supported by vaex.